Skip to main content

 Can I produce evidence-based audit findings using ChatGPT?

 Not reliably.
-Producing per-finding citation trails across documents, interviews, and web research requires a framework that attributes every output to its source, weights conflicting inputs, and surfaces data quality gaps before they reach the deliverable.
-That's architecture built for audit workflows, not a prompt you can apply once and trust at scale.
+Producing per-finding citation trails across documents, interviews, and web research requires a system that attributes every output to its source, weights conflicting inputs, and surfaces data quality gaps before they reach the deliverable.
+That is architecture built for assessment workflows, not a prompt you can apply once and trust at scale.

 How does a citation trail help convert audits into implementation deals?

-When every finding in the report traces back to the client's own documentation, their own people's words, and their own market context, the diagnosis becomes hard to argue with.
-Clients who trust the diagnostic are far more likely to move forward with implementation.
-The audit fee credited toward implementation removes the final objection.
-The citation trail removes the doubt that comes before it.
+When every finding traces back to the client's own documentation, their own people's words, and their own market context, the diagnosis becomes hard to argue with.
+Clients who trust the diagnostic are far more likely to move forward with implementation, and an assessment fee credited toward the build removes the final objection.

 Share: